Dear FCUSD Parents and Staff,

 We have added several new programs for students.
 International Baccalaureate (IB) has been implemented at Cordova High School and Mitchell Middle School.
 IB stresses depth over breadth in learning and develops students’ critical thinking and problem solving skills.
 Because students are required to accept more responsibility and accountability for their education, they will be exceptionally well prepared to succeed at the university level.
 Universities in the United States are continuing to increase acceptance of IB coursework for college credit.
 Since 2006, the UC and CSU systems have awarded 30 quarter or 20 semester units to Diploma students with qualifying scores.
 Students who are determined, enjoy a challenge, and have an interest in global cultures and issues will be successful in the IB Program.
 Another new program at Cordova High is the Air Force Junior Reserve Officer Training Corps (AFJROTC).
 This program provides coursework in aerospace science, communication, leadership, cultural studies, life skills and global career opportunities.

-A new magnet program using the Montessori method for elementary students has been added at Carl Sundahl Elementary School.
+A new magnet program, including a preschool, using the Montessori method for elementary students has been added at Carl Sundahl Elementary School.
 Under a Montessori-certified teacher, “children learn by doing,” which is the basis for the Montessori philosophy.
 The lessons naturally build the child’s ability to focus and concentrate for their studies, with a hands-on approach with concrete materials that helps children understand abstract concepts, and a prepared environment that provides educational and intellectual exploration.
 The environment accommodates movement, discussion, and the use of engaging activities.